Description

 MaxDuration:

-• Looking at the maximum days below previous high of 1255 days in the last 5 years of ProShares UltraShort Technology, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of ProShares UltraShort Technology is 1255 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: